 - 2020: $285,000

-You can subtract your plan contributions on Form 1040 if you make any contributions during the year.
+You can deduct your plan contributions on Form 1040 if you make any contributions during the year.

 During the study, the parts of the building that make it up will be looked at and given a depreciable life of five, seven, or fifteen years.
 This can be a great way to save money on taxes, take advantage of the extra depreciation deduction, and get more cash.

-By separating the cost of MACRS property with a shorter life span than the cost of the building, you can claim extra depreciation on the individual parts of property.
-So, any equipment, furniture, or fixtures on the property, like a heating, ventilation, and air conditioning (HVAC) system, will be qualified for bonus depreciation.
+By separating the cost of MACRS property with a shorter life span than the cost of the building, you can claim extra depreciation on the individual parts of the property.
+So, any equipment, furniture, or fixtures on the property—like a heating, ventilation, and air conditioning (HVAC) system—will be qualified for bonus depreciation.

-For 2023, bonus depreciation is limited to 80% of the cost of qualifying assets.
+Bonus depreciation is limited to 60% of the cost of qualifying assets in 2024 and 40% in 2025.
 So, you can maximize your deduction by first claiming the maximum section 179 and then claiming bonus depreciation on the remaining costs.

-The Work Opportunity Credit (WOTC) is a tax credit available to business owners who hire and pay workers with certification from a state workforce agency as members of one of the 10 identified targeted groups listed below:
+The Work Opportunity Tax Credit (WOTC) is available to business owners who hire and pay workers with certification from a state workforce agency as members of one of the 10 identified targeted groups listed below:

 - Veterans